eclab/edisyn/README.md

 ## About

 Edisyn is a synthesizer patch editor library written in pure Java.
-It runs on OS X, Linux, and Windows.
+It runs on MacOS, Linux, and Windows.

 Edisyn is particularly good at exploring the space of patches.
 It has to my knowledge the most sophisticated set of general-purpose patch-exploration tools of any patch editor available.